AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 >[!NOTE]
 >
 > Your system administrator can also configure the text filters and show or hide other filters.
-For more details see Configure text filters section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+For more details view Configure text filters section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

 The list of filtered files which contain the searched text is displayed.
 For example, in the above screenshot the files containing the text 'general' are listed.
 You can also preview the content of the file.

 **Reusable Content** - ![](images/reusable-content.svg)

 Reuse content that exists within any other document in your project.
-You can insert content by directly linking to the content in a file or by using a key reference, see [Resolve key references](map-editor-other-features.md#id176GD01H05Z).
+You can insert content by directly linking to the content in a file or by using a key reference, view [Resolve key references](map-editor-other-features.md#id176GD01H05Z).
 When you select the Reusable content icon, you get the Reuse Content dialog box:

 ![](images/reuse-content-dialog.png){width="650" align="left"}